Thunder 3 (manga)

-Thunder 3 (サンダー3, Sandā Surī) is a Japanese manga series written and illustrated by Yuki Ikeda.
-It has been serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine since May 2022.
+Thunder 3 (サンダー3, Sandā Surī) is a Japanese manga series written and illustrated by Hiroya Oku under the pen name Yuki Ikeda.
+It was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine from May 2022 to June 2026, with its chapters collected in ten tankōbon volumes.
+An anime television series adaptation produced by Unend premiered in July 2026.

 Plot

-The "Small Three"—ordinary middle school students Pyontaro Tezuka, Hiroshi Ochanomizu, and Tsubame Azuma—accidentally discover a parallel world called the Multiverse after playing a mysterious disc borrowed from their teacher, Dr. Doc.
-When a lifelike dragonfly emerges from their television screen, Pyontaro's younger sister, Futaba, and their pet dog chase after it, only to be pulled into the Multiverse and captured by its alien inhabitants.
-The story follows the Small Three as they join forces with the humans of the Multiverse to rescue Futaba and confront the extraterrestrial threats.
+The "Small Three"—ordinary middle school students Pyontaro Tezuka, Hiroshi Ochanomizu, and Tsubame Azuma—accidentally discover a parallel world after playing a mysterious disc borrowed from their teacher, Doc.
+When a lifelike dragonfly emerges from their television screen, Pyontaro's younger sister, Futaba, and their pet dog chase after it, only to be pulled into the parallel world and captured by its alien inhabitants.
+The story follows the Small Three as they join forces with the humans of the parallel world to rescue Futaba and confront the extraterrestrial threats.